Grace Espy Patton

-Grace Espy Patton (after marriage, Patton-Cowles; 1896-1904) was an American educator, writer, suffragist, and state superintendent of schools.
+Grace Espy Patton (after marriage, Patton-Cowles; 1896–1904) was an American educator, writer, suffragist, and state superintendent of schools.
 Born in Pennsylvania, she moved to Colorado during childhood, where she made her career as a professor and public official.
 Patton taught modern languages at the Colorado Agricultural College (now Colorado State University) and founded the Tourney, a literary magazine.
 She became widely known as the first woman to serve as Colorado's State Superintendent of Public Instruction (1897–1898), a role that made her the only woman in the United States to hold such a position at the time, as well as the ex officio state librarian.
-Patton was active in Democratic politics and the women’s suffrage movement, wrote both fiction and political pieces, and participated in national conventions as a lecturer and delegate.
+Patton was active in Democratic politics and the women's suffrage movement, wrote both fiction and political pieces, and participated in national conventions as a lecturer and delegate.
 After her marriage to Warren Hayden Cowles, she engaged in Red Cross relief work during the Spanish-American War and traveled internationally before her death in Montana in 1904.

 Early life and education

-Grace Espy (sometimes misspelled, "Espey") Patton was born in Hartstown, Pennsylvania in October 5, 1866.
+Grace Espy (sometimes misspelled, "Espey") Patton was born in Hartstown, Pennsylvania on October 5, 1866.
 Her parents, the descendants of people associated with colonial history, had been citizens of that state.
 At the age of ten, she came with her parents to Colorado, they deciding to settle at Fort Collins.
 Grace's father, David Patton, served two years as mayor of Fort Collins.
 Grace had at least one sibling, a brother, Webb A., who became a newspaper man of Clear Creek County, Colorado.

 In Fort Collins, she grew to adulthood and received her education.
 After her high school course, she entered the city's Colorado State College, where she was graduated in 1885 with the highest honors and the degree of Bachelor of Science.

 In 1896, the degree of Master of Science was conferred by Colorado State Agricultural College.